Taking your time with a slow, positive introduction process leads to long-term harmony.

 One Sense at a Time

-In between sessions, encourage other positive associations and facilitate scent exchanges.
 Cats who live together in a group form a colony odor or group scent.
-When bringing a new cat home, one of the biggest insults to existing cats is that the new cat smells funny.
+When bringing a new cat home, one of the biggest insults to existing cats is that the new cat smells funny, so we want to first facilitate scent exchange.

 Some great ways to do scent exchanges are to flip-flop the bedding provided for each cat, swap their toys, and switch out their scratching posts every few days so they can cross scent mark each other’s posts without meeting.
 Wiping both parties down with a washcloth, old sock, or glove reserved for this purpose is also an excellent idea.
+If introducing one cat to multiple cats, work with individual scents to start, once that is going well, we can start to work with combination scent.
 Color code the items so you know which to use on whom.
 What we do not want to do is molest the cats with another cat’s scent!
 Simply rub the jowls, face, and head of one cat with the cloth and then lay it in the other cat’s space.
 This allows them to explore the other cat’s scent, hiss at it, rub on it, whatever they choose to do, but we should not rub that cloth all over the other cat’s body.
 Given the sensitivity of a cat’s sense of smell, this can be extremely insulting.
+Combination scent cloths should be rubbed on objects the cats regularly rub up against such as walls, chair legs, even the human’s legs.
+Once all cats are accepting these new smells and actively rubbing against the cloth or object it is time to move on to site swapping.

 Some commercially available products have been created to help ease tension among cats.
 Lavender, honeysuckle, and valerian root extract are all scents that have been found to have a calming effect on cats.
 Essential oils can be toxic to cats if ingested, so offer them in a way that allows for the inhalant calming effects but does not allow them to lick or eat the product.